hsf-training/hsf-training-singularity-webpage/_episodes/08-bonus-episode.md

            singularity push container.sif oras://ghcr.io/${GITHUB_REPOSITORY}:${tag}
 ```

-The above script is designed to build and publish a Singularity image with GitHub packages.
+The above script is designed to build and publish a Singularity image with [GitHub packages](https://github.com/features/packages).

-* **Step 6**: Optionally add LICENSE and README, and then the repository is good to go.
+* **Step 6**: Add LICENSE and README as recommended in the [SW Carpentry Git-Novice Lesson](https://swcarpentry.github.io/git-novice/), and then the repository is good to go.